JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 12 German Jews - victims of pre-war persecution (1933-1939)

+Context: From the outset of the regime, Jews faced state-sponsored persecution, including the boycott of Jewish businesses in April 1933 and the "Law for the Restoration of the Professional Civil Service," which excluded them from state employment.
+This "cumulative radicalization" stripped Jews of their rights, livelihood, and dignity.

 • ΔOS(Jews) = -0.50 (economic ruin, social death, forced emigration, physical violence, loss of citizenship)
 • VSA(Jews) = 0.58
 • Tc = 1.00 (permanent loss of home/status)